moinmairaj/OCTANET_OCTOBER/README.md

 ## Task 1: Hacking Vibe Darkish Landing Page

-The first task, `take 1`, involves creating a simple landing page with a dark and hacking-inspired design.
+The first task, `task 1`, involves creating a simple landing page with a dark and hacking-inspired design.
 The page is built using HTML and CSS, and it incorporates various features and elements to create an engaging user experience.

 ### Instructions